 If as a new patient you are only seeking treatment delivered by a dental hygienist then an Initial Consultation may not be required.
 We do in any case recommend, for the purposes of maintaining healthy teeth, that all new patients attend an Initial Consultation.

-We charge a deposit for all courses of treatment.
+We charge a deposit or fee in advance for all courses of treatment.
 See DEPOSITS & PAYMENT TIMINGS for more information.

 We accept the following methods of payment: -